BenjaminKam/COMS3360/README.md

+# COMS 3360 Computer Graphics

-Final project for COMS 3360 at Iowa State University
+### Final project for COMS 3360 at Iowa State University

 The features implemented in my ray tracer: